 Why did the Sender ID/Originator change after I sent my SMS?
 Are there any content restrictions?
 Why is my message not successfully sent to this country?
 Can I send Bulk messages?... are some examples of questions you can ask yourself before and after sending an SMS campaign.

 Some restrictions will be applied depending on the country of destination of your SMS.
-We highly recommend checking the country info & restrictions.
+We highly recommend checking the Country Restrictions and Regulations before sending to a destination.

-We deduct the balance for all SMS sent from the account.
-We will send every SMS that you submit to us, whether it is sent to an unreachable or an invalid number, on to the operator, who then, in turn, will try to deliver the SMS.
-We are charged by the operator, which is why we, in turn, charge you; so it's very important that you send to valid and active numbers.
+We deduct the balance for every sent SMS from your account.
+We will send every SMS that you submit to us, whether it is sent to an unreachable or an invalid number, on to the operator, who will then try to deliver the SMS as well.
+We are charged by the operator, which is why we, in return, charge you; so it's very important that you send to valid and active numbers.

 7. Make sure that you followed all the previous rules!